isc-projects/bind9/doc/arm/tsig.inc.rst

        keys { host1-host2. ;};
    };

-Multiple keys may be present in the ``keys`` statement, but only the first one is used.
+Multiple keys may be present in the :any:`keys` statement, but only the first one is used.
 As this directive does not contain secrets, it can be used in a world-readable file.